vtrivedy/r1_vlm/README.md

 </p>

-Making it easy to train a VLM with GRPO.
+This package makes it easy to train a VLM with GRPO.

 We trained a small VLM to solve cryptograms.
-Try the model for yourself using our demo on HuggingFace: [TODO ADD LINK/BUTTON HERE].
-Read more about this project here: [TODO ADD LINK TO BLOG POST HERE].
+Try the model for yourself using our demo on [HuggingFace Spaces](https://huggingface.co/spaces/Groundlight/grpo-vlm-decoder).
+Read more about the technical details in our [blog post](https://www.groundlight.ai/blog/visual-reasoning-models).

 <p align="center">
 <img src="images/demo.gif" alt="Demo GIF" width="800" />